For TEACHINGS and COURSES, please check this link

 Following my work with an aid project in Nepal, I lived in Dharamsala, India, for 11 years, learned Tibetan, and studied for 7 years at the Institute of Buddhist Dialectics in the Tibetan language.
 I have completed several silent, meditation retreats of several months, worked as an interpreter, translating Tibetan into many languages, and published several books.
 On returning to Europe in 2003, I taught widely, organized large events with His Holiness the Dalai Lama, such as the visits of H.H. to Switzerland (2005) and Hamburg (2007), and participated in research aimed at exploring the benefits of meditation as a long-term practitioner.

 I am associated with and have worked for the Mind and Life Institute since the 1990s, as the Mind and Life COO from 2008 – 2012 in the USA, as co-founder of Mind and Life Europe, and as its director until 2014.

 In 2015, I decided to concentrate on my main passion of teaching content and tools that build mental balance.
-I founded the “Institute of Secular Ethics and Mental Balance” (ISEMB), an interdisciplinary initiative, to develop and provide tools and programs that foster mental balance.
-Besides acting as the ISEMB’s Founding Director, I am also the institute’s principal teacher.
+I founded the “Institute of Mental Balance and Universal Ethics” (IMBUE), an interdisciplinary initiative, to develop and provide tools and programs that foster mental balance.
+Besides acting as the IMBUE’s Founding Director, I am also the institute’s principal teacher.

 Over the past 25+ years, in Dharamsala, other areas of India, and internationally, I received innumerable formal teachings, both public and privately, from His Holiness the Dalai Lama, many other distinguished teachers from all four Tibetan Buddhist and Bön traditions, as well as teachers from Sri Lanka, Thailand, Vietnam, Burma.
 I continue to be inspired by learning from many teachers.